Experimental Search for Neutron to Mirror Neutron Oscillations as an Explanation of the Neutron Lifetime Anomaly

-Since the maximum permitted neutron counting rate of the detector is substantially lower than the total beam intensity, and as the detector electronics has a dead-time of 4\,$\mu{s}$ for each of the 256 vertical channels, the normalization to the neutron beam intensity was performed indirectly.
-We used a set of 1.27\,mm thick PC plates to vary the attenuation of the beam and extrapolate to zero attenuation.
+Since the maximum permitted neutron counting rate of the detector of 2~kcps is substantially lower than the total beam intensity, and as the detector electronics has a dead-time of 4\,$\mu{s}$ for each of the 256 vertical channels, the normalization to the neutron beam intensity was performed indirectly.
+We used the set of PC plates to vary the attenuation of the beam and extrapolate to zero attenuation.
 The neutron intensity was recorded using the main detector with 18, 20, and 24 PC plates in the July dataset.
-The 18 PC intensity was remeasured several times over the course of the run, including disassembly and reassembly of the stacked assembly, and the calibration was found to be stable to within $<0.5\%$.
+The 18 PC intensity was remeasured several times over the course of the run, including disassembly and reassembly of the stacked assembly, and the normalization was found to be stable to within $<0.5\%$.
 As the attenuation is mostly due to elastic scattering by hydrogen, additional scattering background was generated dependent on the number of PC plates.
-A 2D fit of the background to different functional forms was performed outside the beam signal ROI and the integral of the background function in that ROI was subtracted from the total intensity.
+A 2D fit of the background to different functional forms was performed outside the beam signal region of interest (ROI) and the integral of the background function in that ROI was subtracted from the total intensity.
 Data were taken without attenuators but using pinholes in a Cd absorber placed 2.5\,m upstream of the detector to more accurately determine the unattenuated TOF spectrum and therefore the velocity distribution, needed for calculating the LZ transition probability.

 By extrapolating to the intensity with zero attenuation assuming an exponential dependence, we obtained the expected intensity incident on the B$_4$C beam-catcher, normalized to the integrated proton beam current.
 The reconstructed neutron beam intensity with no attenuation for the July 2019 measurements was found to be $(1.35\pm0.31)\times10^9$\,n/C between 2.2\,\AA{} and 5.1\,\AA.
 The uncertainty is dominated by the systematic error from different treatments of the scattering background subtraction.
-This extrapolation also indicates an attenuation of $\eta=0.675\pm0.008$ for each PC plate.
-The average density and thickness of the PC plates were measured to be $1.1947\pm0.0085\,$g/cm$^3$ and $1.270\pm0.17\,$mm, respectively.
-The expected average attenuation per PC plate $\eta=0.679\pm0.004$ was calculated assuming cross sections from~\footnote{Neutron scattering lengths and cross sections, National Institute of Standards and Technology Center for Neutron Research, \url{https://www.ncnr.nist.gov/resources/n-lengths/}, [Accessed: 18-October-2021]}, consistent with the value estimated by the attenuation measurement.
+This extrapolation also indicates an attenuation of $\eta=0.675\pm0.008$ for each PC plate, compared to $\eta=0.679\pm0.004$ calculated assuming cross sections from~\citep{NISTxs}, consistent with the value estimated by the attenuation measurement.